IBM/integrity-enforcer/docs/README_HOW_IE_WORKS.md

     configmap/test-cm created
     ```

 #### Step 3.
-Check status on ResourceProtectionProfile (with cap)
+Check status on `ResourceProtectionProfile` (with cap)

-  We can check the status ResourceProtectionProfile resource created in the cluster.
+  We can check the status property of `ResourceProtectionProfile` resource created in the cluster.

-  The following example shows which requests are denied by IE for this ResourceProtectionProfile. see [documentation](README_FOR_RESOURCE_PROTECTION_PROFILE.md)
+  The following example shows status which includes which requests are denied by IE for this ResourceProtectionProfile. see [documentation](README_FOR_RESOURCE_PROTECTION_PROFILE.md)

     $ oc get ResourceProtectionProfile.research.ibm.com  sample-rpp -n secure-ns -o json | jq -r .status